ggmolly/ft_ssl_md5/README.md

 e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855 empty_file
 ```

+> [!IMPORTANT]
+> This implementation of SHA-256 only works with little-endian systems.

 # Fuzzing

 I've used a handmade fuzzing tool to test the robustness of my implementation.
 It checks if the output of my implementation matches the standard implementation of `md5` and `sha256` for a given input, for random inputs of length 1 to 65535.

 The tool requires Python3, and uses `hashlib` along with `subprocess`.

+> [!NOTE]
-> NOTE: The code is extremely dirty, it was just a quick and dirty tool to test my implementation.
+> The code is extremely dirty, it was just a quick and dirty tool to test my implementation.

 ## Modes